How Much Are Eye Exams in Canada in 2024?

 • Minors.
 Until your 18th birthday, AHCIP covers a routine eye exam per year.
 Additional examination and assessment may also be covered based on medical needs.

 • People aged 65+.
 Renewing every July 1, people aged 65 and over can get one routine eye exam per year.
-Certain diseases, such as diabetes, glaucoma and cataract, can also have follow-up and additional monitoring under AHCIP.
+Certain diseases, such as diabetes, glaucoma and cataracts, can also have follow-up and additional monitoring under AHCIP.

-• People who need urgent or medically-necessary eye care.
+• People who need urgent or medically necessary eye care.
 In these situations, referrals are not necessary.
 You can visit any certified optometrist as they often keep timeslots open in their day for urgent cases, from eye infections and injuries to foreign objects in the eyes or sudden changes in vision.

 AHCIP does not cover eye exams for: